 Bronze Flame Sculptures:

 Directly adjacent to the Serbian Orthodox cemetery at the Sremska Mitrovica spomenik is a set of eight artificial burial mounds.
-Within each mound is interred the remains of victims of the National Liberation War (WWII), while each mound is also symbolic for a particular group which suffered during that war.
+Within each mound is interred the remains of victims of the People's Liberation Struggle (WWII), while each mound is also symbolic for a particular group that suffered during that war.
 Atop each mound is a ~2m tall bronze flame sculpture created by Bogdan Bogdanović, symbolizing the humanity and strength of the victims who died here.
 In the original 1960 layout, there were only 6 mounds, but in 1979, two additional ones were added.
 After the fall of Yugoslavia, these sculptures were severely vandalized and damaged.
-However, in 2012, a restoration effort restored and renewed them.
+However, in 2012, a restoration effort restored and renewed the site.
 Yet, even since their repair, they are still victimized by vandals.

 Bronze Flame Sculptures - Slideshow

 In the center of the memorial park is a 3-4m tall cobblestone sculpture of a mountain.
 This mountain sculpture is meant to pay tribute to Slovenia and its Partisan heroes from the National Liberation War.
 The shape of this mountain sculpture is meant to depict Triglav Mountain in the Julian Alps of Slovenia.
 At the time of the construction of this monument, 1977, Triglav was not only the tallest mountain in Slovenia, but also the tallest mountain in Yugoslavia, so it was an extremely visceral symbol, one which fiercely communicated the idea of power and strength.
 In the years since the fall of Yugoslavia, this monument experienced a significant amount of abuse and graffiti.
 However, today, much of this graffiti has been cleaned, but some still exists.